Gunzther/KennyEditor/README.md

 1. Open the Unity project you want to import assets into.
 1. Choose **Assets** > **Import Package** > **Custom Package…** to bring up up File Explorer (Windows) or Finder (Mac). of package.
 1. Select the package you want from Explorer or Finder, and the **Import Unity Package** dialog box displays, with all the items in the package pre-checked, ready to install.
-(See Fig 4: New install Import Unity Package dialog box.)
 1. Select **Import** and Unity puts the contents of the package into the **Assets** folder, which you can access from your **Project View**.